AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/STM32L496G-DISCO-MONARCH.md

 To get the latest binaries, navigate to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).

-To flash the board, open your **File Manager**, drag the .bin file to STM32L496G-DISCO/MONARCH device which you can find in **devices and drives** part in **This PC**.
+To flash the board, open your **File Manager**, drag the .bin file to STM32L496G-DISCO/MONARCH device.
 You will see the blinking diode on your board.
 As soon as the flashing is finished, the diode stops blinking.

 Now you can go to the [Connecting to the LwM2M Server part ](#connecting-to-the-lwm2m-server)